minkkinen/scenarios-as-reactive-sequences/Snapshots.md

 In this paper, scenarios are considered as sequences of events or paths of development rather than end-points.
 This is because the perspectives of time, sequence and duration are important in understanding social change from a social scientific perspective \citep{sztompka1993sociology}.
 The notion of scenarios as sequences goes back to the roots of scenario thinking in Herman Kahn's writings on scenarios \citep{kahn1967year}.
 Scenario techniques within this tradition include probability trees, sociovision and divergence mapping \citep{Bishop_2007}.

-In the following, I will explore the implications of central concepts from historical social science on scenarios understood as sequences.

-The interesting thing is that \citet[][77]{staley2007history} states that discovering a pattern in events is impossible, and thus researchers need to capture the larger structure that emerges from these events.
-In a way, my approach is exactly opposite to this.
-We cannot predict events, but we can make conditional forecasts about *types of events*.
-According to mechanism-based and sequence-based approaches, researchers cannot predict outcomes without breaking the explanation down into smaller bits and explaining the links between these.